Article Updated on: 21st March 2025

 Older apartment key fob systems required a computer installed at each building, often with clunky software to manage the database of key fobs.
 Someone would have to physically go to this computer and add or remove each user as people moved in or out or if a fob became lost or stolen.

-Today, many key fob system providers offer a cloud-based management platform that building managers can log into from any computer.
+Many key fob system providers today offer a cloud-based management platform that building managers can log into from any computer.
 This saves building managers significant time and labor from programming key fob systems at each entry point, especially if they manage multiple buildings.
 System providers typically charge a monthly subscription fee to use these platforms, which you can easily recoup in reduced operating costs.

 We provide a sample of major manufacturers specializing in apartment key fob systems.
 However, there are dozens of potential manufacturers beyond this list of some of the biggest names.